 What’s the difference between sea scallops and bay scallops?

 Sea scallops are larger and have a meatier texture than bay scallops, which tend to be smaller, sweeter, and more tender.
 Sea scallops are ideal for grilling or pan searing.
-Save the bay scallops for adding to easy pasta dishes.
+Save the bay scallops for adding to easy pasta dishes, like this simple Spaghetti with Scallops.

 How long should I marinate scallops?